Jemnet History, Family Crest & Coats of Arms

 Early History of the Jemnet family

 This web page shows only a small excerpt of our Jemnet research.
-Another 133 words (10 lines of text) covering the years 1356, 1596, 1678, 1596, 1661, 1649 and 1650 are included under the topic Early Jemnet History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1356, 1596, 1678, 1596, 1661, 1649 and 1650 are included under the topic Early Jemnet History in all our PDF Extended History products and printed products wherever possible.

 Jemnet Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Jemnet include Jennet, Jennett, Jonnott, Jonnot, Jonnotson and others.

 Early Notables of the Jemnet family (pre 1700)

 Another 47 words (3 lines of text) are included under the topic Early Jemnet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jemnet family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Jemnet or a variant listed above: John Jennet settled in Pennsylvania in 1682; Peter Jennett arrived in Maryland in 1776.